I tried image analysis with the multimodal capabilities of Foundation Models

 This page has been translated by machine translation.
 View original

 At WWDC26, multimodal capabilities were newly added to Foundation Models, making it possible to combine images with prompts.
-Curious about what kind of image analysis could be done, I decided to try it out.
+Curious about what kind of image analysis could be performed, I decided to try it out.

 • MacBook Pro (Apple M2 Pro)